Integrations

 Editors

-Defaults to code.
+When unset, GUI “open in editor” actions fall back to code.
 GUI editors (Code, Cursor, Zed, JetBrains) automatically get --wait when launched from Ctrl+O in the multi-line context input, so the dashboard pauses until you close the file.

 worktree open also accepts --editor <cmd> to override per-invocation.